Gravitational waves from seesaw assisted collapsing domain walls: Domain walls and GW

 Spontaneous breaking of discrete symmetries like $Z_2$ can lead to the formation of topological defects like domain walls \cite{Zeldovich:1974uw, Kibble:1976sj, Vilenkin:1981zs,Saikawa:2017hiv,Roshan:2024qnv}.
 Since the energy density of DW redshifts inversely with the scale factor $(a^{-1})$ which is slower compared to the redshift of matter $(a^{-3})$ and radiation $(a^{-4})$, they can dominate the Universe, altering the successful predictions of standard cosmology like cosmic microwave background (CMB), big bang nucleosynthesis (BBN) etc. Assuming the walls to be formed after inflation, the simplest way to make them disappear is to introduce a small pressure difference \cite{Zeldovich:1974uw, Vilenkin:1981zs, Sikivie:1982qv, Gelmini:1988sf, Larsson:1996sp}, also known as the bias.
 Such bias terms for $Z_2$ domain walls are written in terms of odd powers of $\phi$, which break $Z_2$ explicitly.
 We consider the heavy RHNs to be responsible for generating such terms after taking quantum corrections into account \cite{Zhang:2023nrs}.

-At tree level, the $Z_2$ symmetry is spontaneously broken by non-zero VEV of $\phi$, leading to degenerate minima at $\langle \phi \rangle=\pm v_\phi$.
+At tree level, the scalar potential for the $Z_2$-odd scalar $\phi$ has degenerate minima at $\langle \phi \rangle=\pm v_\phi$.
 At one-loop level, the Coleman-Weinberg correction \cite{Coleman:1973jx} can lift one of these minima as the scalar potential receives different corrections at these two minima due to RHNs inside the loop.
 Starting with the Yukawa Lagrangian described earlier, the field dependent masses of RHNs can be written as

 This leads to the following one-loop correction to the scalar potential of $\phi$ at $\langle \phi \rangle = +v_\phi$

 where $n_i=2$ is the degrees of freedom of $N_i$ and $\mu$ is the renormalisation scale, taken to be $v_\phi$.
 Without any loss of generality, we consider $\langle \phi \rangle=-v_\phi$ to be the true minima such that the one-loop bias term at $T=0$ can be written as